pitchplay/blog-content/_posts/2016-06-22-your-relationship-with-your-headphones.md

 ## Achieving Sanctuary

-This headphone isolation may seem like a backwards social step.
+This headphone isolation may seem like a social step backwards.
 However, the ability to isolate ourselves from the very loud and fast-paced world around us may be the very thing needed to increase our productivity and concentration in the workplace.
+If the conditions are right, with music in your headphones and engaging work to be completed, your consciousness enters a state called [flow](http://www.pickthebrain.com/blog/how-to-achieve-the-creative-state-of-flow/).
+Completing tasks becomes enjoyable and satisfying in a state of "flow."

 [Studies](http://graphics8.nytimes.com/packages/pdf/business/LESIUKarticle2005.pdf?version=meter+at+1&module=meter-Links&pgtype=article&contentId=&mediaId=&referrer=https%3A%2F%2Fwww.google.ca%2F&priority=true&action=click&contentCollection=meter-links-click) suggest that listening to music at work can result in positive mood changes and an increased quality of work.
 Perhaps you already know this and it is why you find yourself reaching for your headphones on a stressful day.